IFFGD Marks IBS Awareness Month with Launch of Mobile App

 About one of every 10 people is affected by IBS, including a growing number of returning military personnel.
 Many with the disorder suffer from constipation, diarrhea, and other ongoing symptoms like bloating and an urgent need to use the restroom.
 Those with the condition can experience symptoms that change over time or vary from day to day, and many times, symptom flare-ups come on unexpectedly.
 The symptoms, coupled with the uncertainty and fluctuation, can significantly impair the quality of life for those that are affected.

-For more information on IBS, download the IBS Info app for use on iOS and Android platforms.
-You can also visit IFFGD’s dedicated websites www.aboutIBS.org.
+For more information on IBS, visit IFFGD’s dedicated website www.aboutIBS.org.
 The information provided by IFFGD is not intended to replace the guidance of a health care professional.
 It is advised that you see your physician if you are experiencing symptoms of IBS.

 The International Foundation for Functional Gastrointestinal Disorders (IFFGD) is a nonprofit education and research organization dedicated to improving the quality of life for people affected by chronic digestive conditions.
 Together with patients, families, clinicians, researchers, and other health professionals, IFFGD works tirelessly to promote awareness, scientific advancement, and improved patient care.
 The largest organization of its kind in the US, IFFGD and its grassroots counterpart, the Digestive Health Alliance (DHA), rely on donor support to fund research and provide educational resources for those affected by gastrointestinal disorders.
 Learn how you can help at iffgd.org or by contacting email@example.com.